margotgrush/margotgrush.github.io/index.md

 In JSM Proceedings, International Society for Bayesian Analysis (ISBA), pp. 396-415.

 ## Presentations & Posters
+- Talk in young researcher session at [ESOBE 2022](https://sites.google.com/view/esobe2022salzburg/home) (Salzburg, September 2022).
+Dynamic mixture of finite mixtures of factor analysers model with automatic inference on number of clusters and factors.
 - Poster presentation at [2022 ISBA World Meeting](https://isbawebmaster.github.io/ISBA2022/) (Montreal, June 2022).
 Mixture of factor analysers and adaptive telescoping sampler for automatic inference on number of clusters and factors.
 - Contributed talk at [BNP 2022 Networking Event](http://cyprusconferences.org/bnp2022/) (Nicosia, April 2022).
 Mixture of factor analysers and adaptive telescoping sampler for automatic inference on number of clusters and factors.
 - Seminar at [CEBA](https://ceba-lab.org/eng) (virtual, December 2021).
 Bayesian infinite factor models with non-Gaussian factors.